Kickboxer 3: Production

 In an interview with Sam Weisberg for the web site Hidden Films, director Rick King said working with Sasha Mitchell was extremely difficult, with frequent temper tantrums and even threats of violence: "I think he thought people thought he was stupid, which was true.
 And he was also violent, and so he used his position of privilege as the star in a very negative way".

 Reception

-Critical response

-The film was not well received by critics.
+The film was not well received by critics: one reviewer found it was the worst of the whole series; other commentators, that the film was pointless or, being lighter than Kickboxer 2, silly and making no sense at times.
+Another review judged it was different from the first two instalments, but rather enjoyable despite its bad acting.
+A review for The Daily Grindhouse stated, however: "this is a fun movie with a good balance of hatable villainy, goofy heroism and weird touches like the reverse training montage".